-Author Mark Zimmerman will be presenting his new book, “Iron Maidens and the Devil’s Daughters,”
+Author Mark Zimmerman presented his new book, “Iron Maidens and the Devil’s Daughters,”

 at two events in December 2019 in Nashville, Tennessee.
 See the Events page for details.